Jususs/NYC_Big_Data/README.md

 # NYC_Big_Data

+### Questions answered:
+  - What is an anomaly?
+  - Does rain or snow lead to more cautious (slower) driving?
+  - How does bad weather affect accidents?
+  - Do twilight conditions and low visibility (visibility data from NOAA logs) have a greater impact on the accident rate than actual precipitation?
+  - While there are more accidents when traffic density is high (low speed), are there fewer serious accidents (injuries/fatalities)?
+And does open road driving at night lead to more serious accidents?

+---

-Permitted Event Information and NYC Dot Traffic Speeds were to large to upload to repo without LFS (hence were not uploaded).
+Permitted Event Information and NYC Dot Traffic Speeds (raw parquet) were to large to upload to repo without LFS (hence were not uploaded).

+Later agreed that Traffic Volumes not needed

+---
 ## Datasets
 - NYC DOT Traffic Speeds
   - https://data.cityofnewyork.us/Transportation/DOT-Traffic-Speeds/i4gi-tjb9/about_data